poempelfox/jeelink-clone/README.md

 office.
 But if there is no VAT or other taxes to be paid, your parcel just arrives without the ripoff.

+Note that this is NOT a full JeeLink clone.
+My goal was to have something that works with the FHEM-LaCrosse- Sketch so I don't have to touch that firmware.
+But apart from that, I saw no reason to stay too true to the original, so a few modifications have been made:
-Note that this is NOT a full JeeLink clone: proper JeeLinks also have an extra 16 Mbit flash memory chip.
-That is not used by the LaCrosse sketch, so I don't need it, and I left it out.
+- proper JeeLinks also have an extra 16 Mbit flash memory chip.
+That is not used by the LaCrosse sketch, so I left it out.
+- When these things come from the factory, they have no bootloader that would permit programming them via USB yet.
+So we need to use ISP, but normal-sized ISP pins are way too large to fit, and I didn't want to construct my own adapter.
+So instead, I put a "Tag-Connect" 6 pin connector there that should be easily temporarily attachable with one of their (unfortunately very expensive) cables (I obviously couldn't try it out yet).
+- I wanted the ability to attach either a wire antenna (like on normal JeeLinks) or something better, so it's optionally possible to solder on an SMA connector.

+Current status: Ordered from JLCPCB, not received yet.